 Please follow these guidelines if you want to contribute to Cucumber or help the Cucumber team reproduce a problem.

-Before you /docsget-in-touch), try searching the mailing list for similar questions and possible solutions.
+Before you get in touch, try searching the mailing list for similar questions and possible solutions.
 Or have a look on StackOverflow.
 Similar questions come up now and again.
 You might be able to find the answer yourself.

 It’s impossible to give a meaningful answer to “Cucumber doesn’t work - what’s wrong?” -style questions.
 You have to tell us more.